malie/undiluted/README.md

 two completions.
 If there is none it backtracks one step.
 If there is only one solution we are finished.

-Proposed str8ts are solved by encoding them to a SAT problem, and then via minisat.
+Proposed puzzles are solved by encoding them to a SAT problem, and then via minisat.

 It would be straight forward to add more constraints to the generation